 - Increased corticosteroids suppress host defenses and predispose them to more severe viral infections, such as varicella-zoster virus, disseminated herpes virus infection, etc.

 - Types of viral infections

 - Disseminated or systemic viral infections: Examples include measles, mumps, rubella, and chickenpox

 - Local viral infection: For example, the common cold is a viral infection of the upper respiratory tract.

-- Though viruses are intracellular obligate parasites, both humoral immunity and cell-mediated immunity play active roles to control viral infection.
-Cytotoxic T cells kill the virally infected cells and antibodies neutralize the viruses circulating in the body fluids such as blood, and CSF.
+- Though viruses are intracellular obligate parasites, both humoral immunity and cell-mediated immunity play active roles in controlling viral infection.
+Cytotoxic T cells kill the virally infected cells, and antibodies neutralize the viruses circulating in the body fluids such as blood and CSF.

-- Viral infections are often diagnosed by using PCR assay for viral DNA or RNA, or by serologic tests for specific antibodies or detection of specific viral antigens.
+- Viral infections are often diagnosed by PCR assay for viral DNA or RNA or by serologic tests for specific antibodies or detection of specific viral antigens.

 You may also like to read: Differences Between Bacteria and Viruses